Potters Bar Town F.C.: Ground

 The club play at the Lantern Stadium, which was also used for many years by Arsenal Ladies Reserves and by the first team for county cup ties.
 In 2006, in the space of just six weeks, a new perimeter fence was erected, major improvements were made to the stand and changing rooms, and turnstiles and an outside toilet block were added to the facilities to satisfy the Football Association's ground grading standards and allow the club to be promoted to the Southern League Division One East.

 The ground can be found on Watkins Rise, which is a small road that is connected to The Walk.
-The Hertfordshire-based club have the postcode EN6 1QB.
+The Hertfordshire-based club have the postcode EN6 1DP.

+The club were given a grant by Hertsmere Borough Council to upgrade the Lantern Community Stadium in 2024, which saw the club switch to a 3G surface, as well as adding a new stand at the Walk End.
+The Scholars will return to Potters Bar in the 2025/26 season.

 Two new stands were built in the 2018–19 season with capacity for 100 seats and 100 people standing following promotion to Step 3.

-The current record attendance for the ground is 2,011 set on 19 October 2019 in the FA Cup Preliminary Round Four against Barnet.
+The current record attendance for the ground is 2,011 set on 19 October 2019 in the FA Cup preliminary round four against Barnet.